asgharrazavi/msm_analysis_scripts/README.md

 # msm_analysis_scripts
-Some scripts for building and analyzing MSMs (Markov State Models)
+Some python scripts for building and analyzing MSMs (Markov State Models)